 (b) Documents not included in the administrative record file.
 The lead agency is not required to include documents in the administrative record file which do not form a basis for the selection of the response action.
-Such documents include but are not limited to draft documents, include but are not limited to draft documents, include a fat fill unless such documents contain information that forms the basis of selection of the response action and the information is not included in any other document in the administrative record file.
+Such documents include but are not limited to draft documents, internal memoranda, and day-to-day notes of staff unless such documents contain information that forms the basis of selection of the response action and the information is not included in any other document in the administrative record file.